 What happens if there is a positive case?

-In the event of a positive case, the COVID Support Team immediately initiates contact investigation, and provides instructions for home isolation (and quarantine for those exposed).
+In the event of a positive case, the COVID Support Team immediately initiates a contact investigation, provides instructions for home isolation, and issues exposure notifications (and quarantine instructions as applicable) for those exposed.

 Will I be notified if I was in contact with a positive case?

-All those who are identified as a close contact (within 6 feet for a cumulative 15 minutes over a 24 hour period) will be notified by phone and by email, and provided with instructions for testing (and quarantine if applicable).
+All those who are identified by the positive case as a close contact (within 6 feet for a cumulative 15 minutes over a 24 hour period) will be notified by phone and by email, and provided with instructions for testing (and quarantine if applicable).

 Will I be able to know who I was in close contact with, who tested positive?

 In support of the individual's privacy and in alignment with contact tracing protocol and best practices, the name or other identifying information of the positive case will not be disclosed to the close contacts, their faculty, their supervisors or any other individual in accordance with FERPA requirements.

 How does LMU tell the community about COVID positive cases and exposures?